Refugee Women Organising: Identifying protection needs, building solidarity, working towards solutions

 Individual signatories include people with lived experience of forced displacement, community, health and legal professionals, academics, policy makers, government officials, advocates and many more people committed to safety and justice for LGBTIQ+ people from refugee backgrounds.

 Individual signatories DO NOT represent organisational views (even if you recognised their names).
 They have signed on to the statement in the personal capacity.
+The list below is of those individuals who agreed to have their name displayed publicly.

 Sign on to the statement is received on the ongoing basis.
 The list of signatories is updated on the first of every month.
+See the current signatories here.

 1. The Canberra Statement sets out the outcomes of the Queer Displacements: Sexuality, Migration and Exile (Queer Displacements) conference held on the 13-15 November 2019 in Canberra, Australia.